Todd Wellemeyer

-Todd Allen Wellemeyer (born August 30, 1978) is a former right-handed pitcher in Major League Baseball.
+Todd Allen Wellemeyer (born August 30, 1978) is an American former right-handed pitcher in Major League Baseball.
 He played in the Major Leagues across eight years, for five teams, working as both a starting and relief pitcher.

 Professional career

-Chicago Cubs (2003-2005)
+Chicago Cubs (2003–2005)

-While attending Bellarmine University, he was drafted by the Chicago Cubs and remains the only Chicago Cub to earn a save in his major league debut, earning it by striking out three batters in order against Milwaukee after 17 innings of play.
+While attending Bellarmine University, he was drafted by the Chicago Cubs and became the first Chicago Cub to earn a save in his Major League debut, earning it by striking out three batters in order against Milwaukee in the 17th inning.

 Wellemeyer also picked up the win in the longest scoreless game ever played in Wrigley Field history.
 He struck out 4 in only 2 innings in a 1-0 marathon 16-inning game.
-Sammy Sosa hit a game-winning single to center field causing Preston Wilson to crash into the wall and lose the ball to win the game in the 16th inning.

 Florida Marlins (2006)

 Wellemeyer was traded in the offseason and appeared in 18 games before being traded to the Kansas City Royals.

-Kansas City Royals (2006-2007)
+Kansas City Royals (2006–2007)

 Wellemeyer appeared in 28 games and had a 3.63 ERA for the Royals.

 In 2007, through 10 games Wellemeyer had a 10.34 ERA and was traded to the St. Louis Cardinals.